is-aka-konor/BfTools/src/BfSiteGen/README.md

 # BfSiteGen – Static Site Bundler

-BfSiteGen takes the extracted content (DTO JSONs) and produces a fully self‑contained static site folder with:
+BfSiteGen takes the extracted content (DTO JSONs) and produces a static site data bundle with:

 - Immutable, hashed data bundles per category under `data/`
 - Prebuilt search indexes under `index/`
 - A site manifest (`site-manifest.json`) describing versions/counts
 - Deep‑link route stubs for static hosts
-- Copied SPA assets (index.html, JS/CSS, icons) – ready to open locally or deploy
+- Optional copied SPA assets (index.html, JS/CSS, icons) when using Publish
-- Optional ZIP package for distribution
+- Optional ZIP package for distribution (Publish)

 This document describes the step‑by‑step generation process, expected outputs after each step, and how to run it locally.

 ## Prerequisites

 - .NET SDK 9+
-- Frontend built once via Vite (Node.js 18+)
+- Frontend built once via Vite (Node.js 18+) only if you plan to Publish
   - `cd src/frontend && npm ci && npm run build`

 The content DTO JSONs are expected to exist under `output/data/<category>/*.json`.
 These are usually produced by the `Bfmd` extractors pipeline.

 ## Quick Start

-1) Build the frontend (one‑time or when assets change)
+1) Build the frontend (one‑time or when assets change, only for Publish)

 ```
 cd src/frontend